Nature Camp

 About

-Nature Camp includes art projects, animal-themed games, nature crafts, and games.
-Campers take part in daily activities along the Learning Path with interactive exhibits, go on nature excursions, observe local wildlife, and investigate tracks and clues.
-They develop skills needed to identify wild animal species, learn about native plants and animals of woodlands, wetlands, and other ecosystems from the San Francisco Bay area to the Central Coast, and examine how people can help wildlife in their own backyards through nature observations, informal interactive instruction, talks with experts, talks with guest speakers including Wildlife staff, and Wildlife Hospital updates.
+Nature Camp includes art projects, animal-themed games, nature crafts, and daily activities along a Learning Path with interactive exhibits.
+Campers take nature excursions to observe local wildlife, investigate tracks and clues, and develop skills needed to identify wild animal species.
+They learn about native plants and animals of woodlands, wetlands, and other ecosystems from the San Francisco Bay area to the Central Coast, and examine how people can help wildlife in their own backyards through games, nature observations, informal interactive instruction, talks with experts and guest speakers (including Wildlife staff), and Wildlife Hospital updates.

 • Ages: 8–13 years old